 The LGBTQI community has a limited visual record, or none at all, of significant Queer events before the 1970s, particularly in the histories of Queers of color and transgender people.
 This lack of imagery makes it harder for LGBTQI people to connect with, learn from, and be inspired by our history.
 Just as photographs from your early life help to anchor personal memories, a visual record – even an imagined one – can bring historical events to life, creating the kind of indelible connection that enables us to engage deeply with our ancestors.

-Download details and the application Here.
+Please return in June 2017 to download details and the application Here.

 To receive information about the workshop, please join our mailing list or our facebook page.